Nesss86/tweeter/README.md

 #### Tweet Over limit Error Message
-An errpr message slides down when the user tries to post a tweet that is over 140 chracters.
+An error message slides down when the user tries to post a tweet that is over 140 characters.
 It will restrict them from posting until they have reduced the character count to 140 or below.
 <img src="public/images/Tweet Overlimit.png" alt="Tweet Overlimit">